cmosig/imc-2020-auxiliary-data/README.md

 Beacons and thus expect them so see them at route collectors.
 The results of this script are automatically saved.

+## Match received updates with expected updates

+Run the script:

+    python3 ../../code/generate_missed_received_lists.py config.ini

+This script uses loads the BGP update dumps, splits them by peer and then matches the announcements with the Beacon events (generated from expected updates file).
+Additionally, the matched updates are saved into a directory (`missed_received_data`) split by peer IP.

 # Path Labeling